 Is there a guaranteed crash-proof PDF tool?

-No software is guaranteed crash-proof, but Ncored is specifically architected for heavy-file stability.
-Combined with atomic save and auto-checkpoint, the practical experience is that heavy-PDF markup sessions complete reliably without lost work.
+No software is guaranteed crash-proof, but Ncored is specifically built for heavy-file stability.
+Combined with atomic, crash-safe save and automatic crash recovery, the practical experience is that heavy-PDF markup sessions complete reliably without lost work.